Naga-Chaitanya-Paladugu/Ecommerce-Classification-Model/README.md

 # E-Commerce Customer Segmentation

+ I worked on this project using a proprietary dataset from a retail company, provided as part of my fully online "Advanced Analytics" coursework at university.
+Here, I made an initial dive into numerous stages of the machine learning modeling pipeline, including in-depth data preprocessing, feature engineering, a variety of ML models, hyperparameter tuning, and many more.
+Additionally, I researched and incorporated various use cases demonstrating how businesses can benefit from implementing this Customer Segmentation Model.
+Overall, this experience not only taught me substantial technical skills but also demonstrated my ability to independently learn and implement complex concepts in a virtual setting, all within just 8 weeks!

-### I am working on this e-commerce project by applying the ML coursework that I am taking in this semester.
-Great Learning!
-This is still on building stage and many more changes and improvements need to be made as I learn more.
-Here is the link to detailed version of this project: https://naga-chaitanya-paladugu.github.io/Ecommerce-Classification-Model/.
+Here is the link to **full detailed report** of this project: https://naga-chaitanya-paladugu.github.io/Ecommerce-Classification-Model/.

-### Below is the preview and summary of project's main details.
+ Below is a **quick summary** of project's main details.
-## Project Overview
+## Overview
-This project aims to analyze the purchasing behavior of 9,506 online clients for a major American retailer, Vanguard, over the past 12 months.
-The goal is to develop a robust segmentation model to enhance strategic decisions for the retailer’s online presence.
+This project focuses on analyzing the purchasing behavior of 9,506 online clients for a major American retailer, Vanguard, over the past 12 months.
+The goal is to build a robust classification model to segment customers into ‘Core’ (regular tier) and ‘Up’ (premium tier) categories, with a priority on making as many predictions on ‘Up’ customers as possible due to their higher revenue generation and importance to the business.
+This segmentation can help in strategic decision-making for marketing and sales.
 ## Dataset
-- **Source**: Proprietary dataset from Vanguard
+- **Source**: Proprietary dataset of a retail company shared by SLU.
 - **Size**: 9,504 observations, 16 variables
 - **Key Variables**:
   - **Demographic Details**: Gender, marital status, age
   - **Purchasing Behavior**: Cumulative sales, frequency, average ticket, recency, consistency
-  - **Customer Segmentation**: Segment 1, loyalty group, price group, segment 2
+  - **Customer Segmentation**: Segment 1 (Core or Up), loyalty group, price group, segment 2
   - **Other**: Most used platform

-## Objective
-To develop a segmentation model with 'Segment 1' as the target variable, using demographic details and purchasing behavior data.

 ## Methodology
 1. **Data Preprocessing**:
    - Handled missing values
    - Dropped redundant columns (Client ID, Birth Date)
    - Renamed columns for clarity
-   - Imputed missing values in the Age column
+   - Used Median Imputation in more than 10% of missing values in the Age column.
-   - Removed outliers from numerical columns
+   - Removed outliers from numerical column.

 2. **Exploratory Data Analysis (EDA)**:
    - Analyzed distributions and relationships of key variables
    - Visualized data using histograms, box plots, and bar plots
    - Identified and handled outliers
+   - Identified multi-collinearity among features.

 3. **Feature Engineering**:
    - One-hot encoded categorical variables
    - Scaled numerical features using standardization

 4. **Model Building**:
-   - Implemented and evaluated multiple models:
-     - **Logistic Regression**: Baseline and Lasso regularization
-     - **Random Forest**: Baseline and optimized with hyperparameter tuning
-     - **Gradient Boosting**: Baseline and optimized with hyperparameter tuning
+   - Parametric Models
+      1. Logistic Regression - Baseline model with L1 regularization (Lasso).
+Tuned using cross-validation to find the optimal regularization parameter.
+   - Non-Parametric Models
+     1. Random Forest - Tuned for the number of trees and maximum depth.
+     2. Gradient Boosting - Tuned for the number of boosting stages and maximum depth.
-     - **Support Vector Machine (SVM)**: Evaluated different kernels and optimized with hyperparameter tuning
+     3. Support Vector Machine (SVM) - Evaluated with different kernels and tuned for the best C value.
+     4. Neural Networks - Tuned for the number of layers and neurons using a subset of the data.
 5. **Model Evaluation**:
    - Performed 10-fold cross-validation
    - Compared models using accuracy, precision, recall, F1 score, and confusion matrices

-## Key Findings
+## Results
-- **Significant Predictors**: Cumulative sales, average ticket, loyalty group, most used platform
-- **Model Performance**:
-  - **Logistic Regression (Lasso)**:
-    - Accuracy: 61.6%
-    - Precision: 62.1%
-    - Recall: 92.1%
-    - F1 Score: 74.2%
-  - **Random Forest**:
-    - Accuracy: 63.9%
-    - Precision: 63.7%
-    - Recall: 91.2%
-    - F1 Score: 75.0%
-  - **Gradient Boosting**:
-    - Accuracy: 64.8%
-    - Precision: 62.9%
-    - Recall: 99.3%
-    - F1 Score: 77.0%
-  - **Support Vector Machine (SVM)**:
-    - Accuracy: 62.0%
-    - Precision: 62.4%
-    - Recall: 90.3%
-    - F1 Score: 73.8%
+- **Gradient Boosting:** Achieved the highest recall (98.10%) and F1-score (76.03%), making it the best model for identifying ‘Up’ customers.
+- **Random Forest:** Balanced performance with good precision (63.00%) and recall (94.07%).
+- **SVM:** Moderate performance with a recall of 93.74% and F1-score of 75.06%.
+- **Lasso Regression:** Simpler model with a recall of 92.84% and F1-score of 73.61%.
+- **Neural Networks:** Lower performance with a recall of 71.48% and F1-score of 67.09%.

 ## Conclusions
-- **Predictive Power**: Cumulative sales and average ticket are strong predictors of customer segments
-- **Model Performance**: Gradient Boosting achieved the highest accuracy, but Random Forest provided a better balance of metrics
-- **Implications**: The model can help Vanguard identify customer segments and tailor marketing strategies accordingly
+- **Best Model:** Gradient Boosting is the top-performing model, effectively capturing the complex, non-linear relationships in the data due to its high recall and F1-score.
+However, Random Forest is the best choice for time-sensitive applications due to its faster training and prediction times, while still offering similar performance.
+- **Feature Importance:** Key predictors include cumulative sales, loyalty group, average ticket, and consistency.
+Features like marital status and price group were less important and can be dropped to simplify the model, making it more interpretable without losing significant predictive power.
+- **Business Impact:** The model identifies high-value ‘Up’ customers, enabling targeted marketing and personalized offers to maximize revenue.
+Leveraging top features like cumulative sales and loyalty group can enhance customer engagement and retention through strategic marketing initiatives.
 ## Future Work
+- Conduct PCA and cluster analysis for dimensionality reduction and improved interpretability.
+- Fine-tune classification thresholds to balance true positives and true negatives.
-- Explore additional features and interactions
+- Perform comprehensive hyperparameter tuning, explore additional features and interactions to enhance model performance.
-- Implement more advanced hyperparameter tuning
-- Investigate the impact of external factors on customer behavior

-## References
-- Graff, V. (2023).
-Dimension Reduction: Facing the Curse of Dimensionality.
-Medium.
-- Johnson, Ott, & Dogucu (2021).
-Bayes Rules!
-An Introduction to Applied Bayesian Modeling.
-- Mudigonda, S. (2024).
-Video lecture on Multivariate Normal Models.
-Saint Louis University.